dastrukar/hdest-wimp/readme.md

 - WIMP: Shows items in backpack.
 - WOMP: Does the opposite of WIMP.

-You can switch between modes by holding `Firemode` and pressing either `Fire` or `AltFire` to cycle left and right respectively.
+You can switch between modes by holding `Zoom` and pressing either `Fire` or `AltFire` to cycle left and right respectively.

 Don't like the colours and new layout?
 Don't worry, you can change them in `WIMP Options`.